ahquin/Consciousness_detection/README.md

 ## Method
-Example of the mobility classification of RGB data.
+Example of the mobility classification of the RGB data.
 | ![This is an image](https://github.com/dddqqq/Consciousness_detection/blob/main/media/Figure%203.png) |
 |:--:|
 | <b>